Alpha-Guardian/Engram/docs/TRUST_AND_AUDIT.md

 The strongest honest public statement is:

-- the repo contains a real promoted scientific surface with replayable evidence
+- the repo contains a real accepted host surface with replayable evidence
 - the gain localizes to the promoted trunk blocks under the exact public ablation
 - a real `ESP32-C3` artifact reproduces the published host-full fixed batches
 - hidden-family generalization remains weak and is published rather than hidden